xmrjun/Aztec-Network-Prover-Node/README.md

 ### Notes:
 - Running this activity didn't guarantee you an Airdrop/incentivized activity.
 Do this as a Hobby!
 - Use different wallet if you are running Sequncer Nodes, it's not recommended to use the same wallet because there might be a Nonce Issue if both Prover and Sequencer node submits Txs at the same time.
-Although there is some of node runner still use the same wallet and it still work, it's better to stay on the safe side.
+Although there is some of node runner still use the same wallet and it still work, it's better to stay safe.
 - Also, use different server if you running Sequencer Nodes to avoid port conflict.

 ### Hardware Recommended Requirements